All Saints' Church, Taiping

 The All Saints' Church is a church in Taiping, Larut, Matang and Selama District, Perak, Malaysia.
 It was the first church in the Federated Malay States, founded in 1886 (consecrated in 1887).
 Located on Taming Sari main road, the church sits in the outskirts of Taiping.

 The church features a timber facade and gothic architectural design, with a small adjacent cemetery.
 Its cemetery is laden with beautifully crafted tombstones of European settlers and young servicemen who did not make it home.

 It is considered one of Malaysia's precious heritage sites.

 History

 The history of the church can be traced from 1883 when Col. R.S.F.
 Walker presided over a meeting to arrange for funds to be collected to pay for the stipend of a clergyman.

-Designed by Australian architect D. Lefroy and built on a site donated by W.V.
+Designed by Australian architect G. A. Lefroy and built on a site donated by W.V.
 Drummond, a planter from Shanghai, the wooden church structure is made of meranti panels with hardwood frames, and a louvred tower with four tubular bells.

 All Saints' Church remains largely unchanged from the early days of its existence.
 Perhaps the most striking feature of the church is the stained glass window installed in 1911, which survived World War II intact.

 All Saints' is among only a handful of churches in Malaysia that still use the pipe organ.
 It is only used on special occasions and the servicing alone costs about RM10,000 annually.